torognes/vsearch/README.md

 We have chosen to select all unique kmers from the query.
 At least 6 of these kmers must be present in the database sequence before it will be considered.
 Also, at least 1 out of 16 query kmers need to be present in the database sequence.
 Furthermore, if several database sequences have the same number of kmer matches, they will be examined in order of decreasing sequence length.

-It appears that there are differences in usearch between the searches performed by the `usearch_global` command and the clustering commands.
-Notably, it appears like `usearch_global` simply ignores the options `wordlength`, `slots` and `pattern`, while the clustering commands takes them into account.
+It appears that there are differences in usearch between the searches performed by the `--usearch_global` command and the clustering commands.
+Notably, it appears like `--usearch_global` simply ignores the options `--wordlength`, `--slots` and `--pattern`, while the clustering commands takes them into account.
+VSEARCH supports the `--wordlength` option for kmer lengths from 3 to 15, but the options `--slots` and `--pattern` are ignored.

 **Output formats:** Almost all output options of usearch are supported.
-The output can be written in different formats specified with the `--alnout`, `--blast6out`, `--fastapairs`, `--uc` and the flexible format specified with the `--userout` and `--userfields`.
-Also the `--matched`, `--notmatched`, `--dbmatched` and `--dbnotmatched` FASTA output files are supported.
-The only exceptions are the `--consout`, `--construncate` and `--msaout` clustering output options which are not supported.
+The output can be written in different formats specified with the `--alnout`, `--blast6out`, `--fastapairs`, `--uc` and the flexible format specified with the `--userout` and `--userfields` options.
+Also the `--matched`, `--notmatched`, `--dbmatched` and `--dbnotmatched` FASTA output files are supported as well as the `--consout` and `--msaout` clustering output options.
+The only exception is the `--cons_truncate` which is not supported yet.

-**Alignment:** VSEARCH uses a 8-way 16-bit SIMD vectorized full dynamic programming algorithm (Needleman-Wunsch) for the global alignments instead of the less sensitive default procedure employed by USEARCH involving seeding, extension and banded dynamic programming.
+**Alignment:** VSEARCH uses a 8-way 16-bit SIMD vectorized full dynamic programming algorithm (Needleman-Wunsch), an adaptation of the method described by Rognes (2011), for the global alignments instead of the less sensitive default procedure employed by USEARCH involving seeding, extension and banded dynamic programming.
 If the `--fulldp` option is specified to USEARCH it will also use a full dynamic programming approach, but USEARCH is then considerably slower.

 **Accuracy:** The accuracy of VSEARCH searches has been assessed and compared to USEARCH version 7.0.1090.
 The Rfam 11.0 database was used for the assessment, as described on the [USEARCH website](http://drive5.com/usearch/benchmark_rfam.html).
 A similar procedure was described in the USEARCH paper using the Rfam 9.1 database.